Who we want

 Top of page

-Applicants must be Australian Citizens at the time of application and must have finished at least a three-year bachelor degree by 31 December 2017.
+Applicants must be Australian Citizens at the time of application and must have finished at least a three-year bachelor degree by 31 December the year of applying.
+Your most recent degree must be no more than five years old.
 If you only hold a qualification from an institution based overseas, your application will only be accepted if Australian documentation recognizing your qualification is submitted with your initial application.

 Pursuant to Section 22 (6) of the Public Service Act 1999, a security clearance is a condition of employment for employees of the Department of Foreign Affairs and Trade.

-All employees are required to undergo comprehensive security clearance processing prior to commencement with the department, and every five years thereafter.
+All employees are required to undergo comprehensive security clearance processing prior to commencement with the department, and every seven years thereafter.
 The department will conduct the security clearance process for successful candidates.
-Should you be successful in securing a position from this recruitment process you will be required to undergo a security clearance.
+Should you be successful in securing a recommendation for engagement from this recruitment process you will be required to undergo a security clearance.
 A face to face interview is a critical part of the security clearance process.
-This interview will be conducted in Australia, preferably in Canberra.
-If you reside overseas please be aware that you will be required to travel to Canberra at your own expense to undertake the security interview.
+This interview will be conducted in Australia.
+If you reside overseas please be aware that you will be required to return to your home state or any other state in Australia at your own expense to undertake the security interview.
 Interviews cannot be conducted by video link or Skype.

-This process consists of several steps and can take approximately six months to complete.
+This process consists of several steps and can take an extended period of time to complete.
 In addition to providing detailed and comprehensive financial, relationship and other information, preferred candidates for vacancies will be required to give their written consent for the department and the Australian Security Intelligence Organisation (ASIO) to conduct their own detailed background checks and enquiries.